-6.1.
-Transitional arrangement for validity of certificate
+6.1 Transitional arrangement for validity of certificate

-Certificates for Sustainable Higher Education issued before January 1, 2021 remain valid until the expiry date indicated on the certificate.
+Certificates for Sustainable Higher Education issued before January 1, 2025 remain valid until the expiry date indicated on the certificate.
 These certificates remain valid for three years.
-Most of these certificates will expire in 2023.
-After expiry, the programme can apply for certification in Sustainable Higher Education based on the SHE framework.
-These certificates are also valid for three years.
+Certificates issued after January 1, 2025, these certificates are valid for six years.